frankframework/frank-manual/docs/source/testing/ladybug/downloadUpload/downloadUpload.rst

 #.
 Press Upload.
 #.
 A dialog appears.
 Select your saved zip file and upload.
 #.
-Your saved test script should be back:
+Your saved test report should be back:

    .. image:: uploadedSuccessfully.jpg